Manchester gets new council member | People's Defender

-McCartney was one of three candidates considered for the position, according to Wagner.
+McCartney was one of three candidates considered for the position, according to Mayor Wagner.

 He praised McCartney’s commitment to her hometown.